-Two engine support brackets are used at the front of the engine while two rubber mounts are mounted underneath the engine & radiator fan drive mechanism support and the engine & alternator support.
+Two engine support brackets are used at the front of the engine while two rubber mounts are mounted at the back of the engine.

 It is recommended that new rubber mounts be installed at each major overhaul.

 3. ELECTRONIC FOOT PEDAL ASSEMBLY (EFPA) & THROTTLE POSITION SENSOR